martijnslobbe/Smart-Garden/README.md

 Functiosn of the components:
+ - The Arduino Uno is a microcontroller board The Arduino Uno is a microcontroller board based on the ATmega328.
+ It has 14 digital - and 6 analog I/O pins.
+It will act as the brains of this project.
+The board will controll equipment based on analog and digital inputs from sensors.
  - The Real Time Clock breakout board is a low-cost, extremely accurate I2C real-time clock (RTC).
  The device incorporates a battery input, and maintains accurate timekeeping when main power to the device is interrupted.
  - The Photoresistor is an electrical component whose resistance is influenced by the amount of light.